ThomasLengeling/devart-template/project_posts/2014-02-05-Particles-and-Triangulation.md

 The antecedent of the project Manifold, comes form a prototype project named Aether.

-To create the visual I'm going to explain how the magic is done.

-First I create a dynamic particle system in cinder.
+First we are going to develop a dynamic particle system in cinder.
 The particle system has simple interaction forces like repulsion and attraction.
+But also the particle are render in real time for continues interaction with the user and the sound.
+Because we need the particle system to be render in real time we going to use Euler Integration to solve the particles positions.
+Eulers Integration is the fastes method of solving particles positions but not numerical acurrent or presice as the Runge Kutta method.

+We start programming a particle system similar to Memo Akten's MSAPhysics and Daniel Shiffman Particle System.

+Some results after developing the system.
-In the following image all the particles are have a attraction force to the center of the canvas.
+In the following image all the particles have a attraction force to the center.
 But also all the particle have a small repulsion force.
 This to have the collision between each of the particle work.

 ![Example Image](../project_images/particles01.png "Particles")